bhasjim/FlicksWeek1/README.md

 The following **required** functionality is completed:

-- [ ] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
-- [ ] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
-- [ ] Customize the selection effect of the cell.
+- [x] Customize the selection effect of the cell.

 The following **optional** features are implemented:

-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+  Can make it so the text is scrollable!
+  Can make it so we zoom in on the image

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. How to zoom in on the image
+2. How to add a movie to a "recently watched" list or a favorites list

 ## Video Walkthrough